 There is also the time after you submit the proposal where you are waiting for approval or denial, and then there can be a bit of lag time while you are waiting for the money.
 For example, if you refer to the 2021 State of Grantseeking Report, you will note that there can be a significant waiting period from submission to award decision (not release of funds, mind you!).
 You need to factor in this lead time in your overall objectives for the program.
 Timing, my friends, is critical.

 Also keep in mind that a good objective is specific.
 As you know, if you can't articulate specific objectives for your organization, a program, a project, or your team, it is both difficult to move forward and difficult to measure achievements.
 You can always adjust your objectives as you go, based on how your grantseeking progresses, but having a specific starting point can drive you towards a more successful program.

-In my TechSoup webinar on September 16, Building a Grant Strategy for 2021-22, I will talk a great deal more about strategic grantseeking.
-I will teach participants how to build and use a Grant Decision Matrix, the beauty of adopting a step-by-step process to identify the best funders for their program and projects, and the importance of thinking through a strategic approach as you write and submit requests.
+In my TechSoup webinar Building a Grant Strategy for 2021-22, I talk a great deal more about strategic grantseeking.
+I teach participants how to build and use a Grant Decision Matrix, the beauty of adopting a step-by-step process to identify the best funders for their program and projects, and the importance of thinking through a strategic approach as you write and submit requests.
 I hope you'll join me!

 - More from Cynthia M. Adams: Grant Writing and the Perfect Storytelling.